Things to Do in Albany

 Travel Tips

-Money: Most establishments accept cards, but carry cash for farmers markets and food trucks.
-Tipping is standard: 18-20% at restaurants, $1-2 per drink at bars, $2-5 for hotel housekeeping.
+Money: Most establishments accept cards, but bring cash for farmers markets and food trucks.
+Tipping 18-20% is standard at restaurants.
 Sales tax is 8%.
+ATMs are plentiful downtown and in the Empire State Plaza.
+Budget $15-25 for casual meals, $40-60 for upscale dining per person.

 When to Visit